 Frames in this mode will have their data elided from signature hash calculation and from introspection by other frames.

 SENDER ModeFrame executes as regular call where the caller address is sender.
-This mode effectively acts on behalf of the transaction sender and can only be used after explicitly approved.
+This mode effectively acts on behalf of the transaction sender, can only be used after explicitly approved, and is the only mode that may send a non-zero value.

 Some validity constraints can be determined statically.
 They are outlined below: